 Vekoma, a company usually known for their cheap selection of rides and/or cheaper knockoffs of the current trends (such as the SLC with the inverted coaster trend), took the helm of innovation with their Flying Dutchman coaster, the first coaster to give riders a true sense of flight by lying them down on their backs and flipping them into the prone position at certain points in the ride.
 Since then, two companies have produced flying coasters – B&M, who’s “true” flyer is considered the best version available today, and Zamperla, who’s cheap and somewhat painful version is to Flying coasters what the SLC is to inverted coasters.

 VEKOMA FLYING DUTCHMAN

 The first flying coaster was made by Vekoma, and while technically a flying coaster, it’s considered more of a lay-down coaster with flying segments.
 Riders are loaded into the cars facing backwards, and before dispatch, the trains are tilted backwards (see picture) into the lay-down position.
 At the top of the lift hill, the trains performed a lie-fly element built into a 180-degree turn, flipping them into the flying position.
-Three such rides exist today, the latter two (X-Flight at Geauga Lake, and Batwing at Six Flags America) replacing the final two corkscrews with inline-twists.
+Three such rides were built, the latter two (Firehawk at Kings Island and Batwing at Six Flags America) replacing the final two corkscrews with inline-twists.

 B&M FLYING COASTER